mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Adding Entities as Language-Agnostic Features in QA

 \section{Adding Entities as Language-Agnostic Features in QA}

-We evaluate the approach of adding entity embeddings to the input of \mlukeE{} with cross-lingual extractive question answering (QA) tasks.
+We evaluate the approach of adding entity embeddings to the input of \mlukeE{} with cross-lingual extractive QA tasks.
 The task is, given a question and a context passage, to extract the answer span from the context.
-Here the entity embeddings provide language-agnostic features and thus are expected to facilitate cross-lingual transfer learning.
+The entity embeddings provide language-agnostic features and thus should facilitate cross-lingual transfer learning.